apache/flink/docs/dev/table/tableApi.md

 In order to work with temporal values the Table API supports Java SQL's Date, Time, and Timestamp types.
 In the Scala Table API literals can be defined by using `java.sql.Date.valueOf("2016-06-27")`, `java.sql.Time.valueOf("10:10:42")`, or `java.sql.Timestamp.valueOf("2016-06-27 10:10:42.123")`.
 The Java and Scala Table API also support calling `"2016-06-27".toDate()`, `"10:10:42".toTime()`, and `"2016-06-27 10:10:42.123".toTimestamp()` for converting Strings into temporal types. *Note:* Since Java's temporal SQL types are time zone dependent, please make sure that the Flink Client and all TaskManagers use the same time zone.

 Temporal intervals can be represented as number of months (`Types.INTERVAL_MONTHS`) or number of milliseconds (`Types.INTERVAL_MILLIS`).
 Intervals of same type can be added or subtracted (e.g. `1.hour + 10.minutes`).
 Intervals of milliseconds can be added to time points (e.g. `"2016-08-10".toDate + 5.days`).

-**TODO: needs to be reworked, IMO.
-Grammar might be complete but is hard to understand without concrete examples**

 {% top %}